-Hedging activities can be undertaken where appropriate in order to transfer liquidity risk, credit risk, market risk (Bank sector), market risk (Insurance sector), actuarial risk, and operational risk to the greatest possible extent to third parties outside the DZ BANK Group.
+Hedging activities can be undertaken where appropriate in order to transfer credit risk, market risk, and operational risk to the greatest possible extent to third parties outside the DZ BANK banking group.
 All hedging activities are conducted within the strategic rules specified in writing and applicable throughout the group.
 Derivatives and other instruments are used to hedge credit risk and market risk.